vjdyofficial/DSLR-PowerCamera/README.md

 Here are the meanings of the modes and details explained by ChatGPT in order to make this preset possible.

 ## Selebgram 16
-1. **IMX** (Ideal Maximizer): Optimized for enhancing the natural beauty without altering the essence of the photo.
+1. **IMX** (Ideal Maximizer): <br>Optimized for enhancing the natural beauty without altering the essence of the photo.
 Best used for everyday photography where you want to subtly boost clarity and color without dramatic changes.
-2. **HMX** (High-Definition Maximizer): Designed to bring out fine details through increased contrast and sharpness.
+2. **HMX** (High-Definition Maximizer): <br>Designed to bring out fine details through increased contrast and sharpness.
 Ideal for architectural and landscape photography where texture and detail are key.
-3. **AFX** (Artistic Flare eXtreme): Introduces a vibrant, almost surreal enhancement of colors, making it perfect for artistic projects or any situation where you want the image to make a bold statement.
+3. **AFX** (Artistic Flare eXtreme): <br>Introduces a vibrant, almost surreal enhancement of colors, making it perfect for artistic projects or any situation where you want the image to make a bold statement.

 ## Riyan Nature
-4. **VIB** (Vibrant Intensity Boost): _based on Sky Blue_ - Amplifies colors to create vivid, eye-catching images.
+4. **VIB** (Vibrant Intensity Boost): _based on Sky Blue_ <br>Amplifies colors to create vivid, eye-catching images.
 Great for marketing materials or any media that needs to stand out in a visually competitive environment.
-5. **SUN** (Sunset/Sunrise Optimizer): _based on Sunset Glow_ - Adds a warm, golden tint, mimicking the soft lighting of golden hour.
+5. **SUN** (Sunset/Sunrise Optimizer): _based on Sunset Glow_ <br>Adds a warm, golden tint, mimicking the soft lighting of golden hour.
 Ideal for portraits, weddings, and event photography to add a touch of warmth and romance.
-6. **RTO** (Real Tone Optimizer): _based on Aqua Moody Blue_ - Provides a cooler, more subdued color palette that reflects a true-to-life visual experience.
+6. **RTO** (Real Tone Optimizer): _based on Aqua Moody Blue_ <br>Provides a cooler, more subdued color palette that reflects a true-to-life visual experience.
 Best for documenting real-life scenes where natural colors are preferred.

 _Each of these presets can be chosen to match the desired emotional tone and creative intent of the photographer, enhancing both the aesthetics and narrative of the images._

 > [!note]
 > - Be sure that the **Front without restart** option is always enabled in order to use these presets. otherwise, the presets won't be applied and it will use it's specific value settings.
-> - THese presets would not be applied into the video recording.
+> - These presets would not be applied into the video recording.

 # Differents between 6 presets
 ![InShot_20240923_132518011](https://github.com/user-attachments/assets/dd156501-a805-4cb3-9150-33609904ca59)
-The image six different color grading presets applied to a tropical landscape scene.
+The image shows six different color grading presets applied to a tropical landscape scene.
 These presets appear to modify color saturation, contrast, and overall tone, enhancing the aesthetic qualities in different ways.
 Here's a brief look at each preset:

 1. IMX: Offers a balanced enhancement, brightening the greens and blues without oversaturating.
 2. HMX: Appears to increase the contrast slightly more than IMX, giving a sharper definition especially in the foliage.